shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-user.md

 From the **User Details** tab, enter the user's **Contact Information**.
 > [!NOTE]
-> The email ID entered here will be the primary username for signing into the Xandr products via the Microsoft Identity Platform.
-Ensure the email is consistent across any accounts in the Xandr platform, and matches the user's email for authenticating to Microsoft products.
+> The email ID entered here will be the primary username for signing into the Microsoft Advertising products via the Microsoft Identity Platform.
+Ensure the email is consistent across any accounts in the Microsoft Advertising platform, and matches the user's email for authenticating to Microsoft products.
 For more details, visit [Microsoft Identity Platform Login](microsoft-identity-platform-login.md).
 > [!NOTE]
 > If the State is set to Inactive, the user will not be able to log in.